bpatra/StoredProcedureGeneration/README.md

 ### Code sample for building well architectured StoredProcedure for DocumentDB with Typescript and SystemJs.

+This repository is a sample of what is presented in this [blog post](http://benoitpatra.com/2016/07/09/programming-well-structured-javascript-stored-procedures-for-documentdb-with-typescript-and-systemjs/)

 How to generate stored procedure in this sample.

 - Make sure Node.js is installed and node is in the environment variable $PATH.